 The attractive thing in high heels, in sharp bright shoes, is this tight click with each step.
-It sharpens the character of the wearer, the overall personnage.
+It sharpens the character of the wearer, the overall personage.
 Sharpness is one ideal, softness another.
 Slippers and a fluffy dressing gown.
-These material elements are not gendered.
+These material elements bypass gender.

 The trick with aphorisms is to have a thought, but then think it was worth having.
-This is a hard trick to pull off nowadays, but I do try.
+This is a hard trick to pull off.

-Something that might speak to this is the fact that I sometimes still fantasise that the people who glance my way in cafés are time travelling tourists come back to see me working, under strict instructions to never make contact with me.
-They have obviously undergone months long intensive training and screening for this purpose, because remember what happened that one time in 1593 with Marlowe.
+Sometimes I fantasise that the people who glance my way in cafés are time travelling tourists come back to see us working, under strict instructions to never make contact with us.
+They have obviously undergone months long intensive training and screening for this purpose.

-I am also convinced that everyone who knows the concept of time travel also has this fantasy.
+I am convinced that everyone who knows the concept of time travel also has a similar fantasy.